×

 Web console

-• Hot plugging virtual machines is now generally available.
-If a virtual machine cannot be hot plugged, the condition RestartRequired is applied to the VM.
+• Hot plugging virtual CPUs (vCPUs) into virtual machines is now generally available.
+If a vCPU cannot be hot plugged, the condition RestartRequired is applied to the VM.
 You can view this condition in the Diagnostics tab of the web console.

 • You can now select sysprep options when you create a Microsoft Windows VM from an instance type.
 Previously, you had to set the sysprep options by customizing the VM after its creation.